Home

 18 Draconis

-18 Draconis is a hypergiant star in the constellation of Draco.
+18 Draconis is a hypergiant star of spectral class K0 in the constellation of Draco.

 18 Draconis visual magnitude is 4.83.
-Because of its moderate brightness, 18 Draconis should be easily visible from locations with dark skyes, while it can be barely visible, or not visible at all, from skyes affected by light pollution.
+Because of its moderate brightness, 18 Draconis is easily visible to the naked eye from locations with dark skies, while it might be barely visible, or not visible at all, from light-polluted skies.

 4.83